zhukovdm/smartwalk-docs/README.md

 make docs
 ```

-Deploy `./site` with static files to GitHub:
+Deploy files in the `./site/` folder to GitHub:

 ```bash
 npm run deploy